-I follow a weird extension of the classic three-episode rule based on the belief that one cannot
+I follow a weird extension of the classic three-episode rule.
+Bear with me here.

 1).
 If I haven't watched three episodes fully yet, I can only give the anime a score ranging from four